Advantaging Authoritarianism: How the U.S. electoral system favors extremism

 As political scientist Robert Dahl once observed, the U.S. system, “natural as it may seem to us, is of a species rare to the vanishing point among the advanced democracies.”
 Advantaging Authoritarianism examines its anomalous features; the ways in which those features are aggravating extremism; and how various reforms could help to turn the tide.
 While the authoritarian threat confronting the U.S. is a near-term crisis, successfully confronting it will also require long-term, structural solutions.

 The U.S. is an electoral system outlier.
-No other democracy on earth elects its officials like we do.
-This report critically examines how our peculiar, outdated system is systematically advantaging America’s ascendant authoritarian faction—and how absent reform, extremism will escalate.
+There are only a few democracies left that elect their officials like we do.
+This report critically examines how our outdated system is systematically advantaging America’s ascendant authoritarian faction—and how absent reform, extremism will escalate.

 Grant Tudor, Policy Advocate, Protect Democracy

-It also examines the core components of the electoral system used for most U.S. elections—single-member plurality—and ways by which its basic features may be structurally favoring extremism.
-The choices constituting single-member plurality—along with other anomalous features of the U.S. system, such as party primaries and small assembly sizes—aggravate the authoritarian threat.
-In particular, this paper assesses at least three ways by which the design of the U.S. electoral system is likely accelerating antidemocratic extremism, including by:
+It also examines the core components of the electoral system used for most U.S. elections—winner-take-all—and ways its basic features are aggravating the authoritarian threat.
+In particular, the report assesses at least three ways the design of the U.S. electoral system is likely accelerating antidemocratic extremism, including by:

 • Generating electoral biases, or exaggerating electoral wins in one party’s favor,